sheinix/Vegarden/README.md

 ### Vegarden is an app for managing your veggie garden

-Is written in Swift 3 and focused for running manily on iPad devices.
-Is an ongoing project, that is a bit abondened at the moment.
+It's written in Swift 3 and is focused to run mainily on iPad devices.
+It's an ongoing project, that's on hold at the moment.

 #### Here's a list of things you can do with Vegarden App: